dhealy05/morphology_of_a_marvel_movie/readme.md

 |---------|
 | ![A](img/thor/thor_pie.png) |

-The pie chart is fairly similar to the aggregate Marvel chart shown at the beginning.
+We see similarities to the aggregate Marvel chart shown at the beginning, but Thor has less comedy and more confrontation.

 ## Heatmap